Chapter 2. Downloading Red Hat Enterprise Linux

 - Binary DVD

-- An image containing additional packages, such as the IBM Java Runtime Environment, and additional virtualization drivers.
+Supplementary DVD images containing additional packages, such as the IBM Java Runtime Environment and additional virtualization drivers may be available, but they are beyond the scope of this document.

 Procedure 2.1.
 Downloading Red Hat Enterprise Linux ISO Images